EWright212/CV/README.md

 - Teamwork
 - Delegation
 - Client interaction
 - Finance industry, clients in banking and capital markets sector.
-As an auditor had to understand the business
+As an auditor had to understand the businesses - what they did and how they worked in order to understand key controls and test them accordingly.
+-Ability to adapt - switching teams as projects only couple of months.
+Able to adapt to working in India coaching teams with limited guidance fom UK.

+*EY Foundation - Programme delivery coordinator* (April 2019 to September 2019)

+- Teaching
+- Project Management
+- Independent work
+- Creating teaching materials - lesson plan - week's slides, materials, icebreakers

-*Senior in Audit* (October 2018 to September 2019) *Associate in Audit* (September 2016 to September 2018)
+*Senior in Audit* (October 2018 to September 2019)

+*Associate in Audit* (September 2016 to September 2018)

+## Hobbies

+- Reading.
+I know I truly have free time when I don't feel guilty to open a hardback.
+I love trying to alternate between fiction and non-fiction and I am a firm believer in the power of audiobooks - if you're absorbing the content the delivery method is unimportant.
+- Baking.
+I have a rye sourdough culture that has been known to make some pretty reasonable pizza dough or my favourite caraway seed and wheat beer rye bread.
+- Drawing.
+While most of my artwork can be seen as doodles in my notebooks or on my whiteboard
+- Bullet Journaling.
+In the summer of 2019 I began thinking of a lot of self improvement tips, from "Marie Kondoing" all my clothes (my wardrobe has never been so tidy), to exercise (yoga is the only one I've been able to keep up with), to finally bullet journaling.
+I find making a handwritten to do list each day really helps me prioritise and mitigate the stress of not knowing where to begin.
+It also helps me give myself time to properly relax which is so important to keeping up energy to learn new things every day.